adr/madr/docs/decisions/0002-do-not-use-numbers-in-headings.md

 parent: Decisions
 nav_order: 2
 ---
-# Do not use numbers in headings
+# Do Not Use Numbers in Headings

 ## Context and Problem Statement